 The main duties of SUSTCEF is to accept the donations from the domestic and foreign associations, enterprises, trading companies and individuals, and establish the funding projects depending on the demands of the university and the wishes of the donors.

 Chinese manned submersible “Jiaolong” helps new discoveries in oceanic turbidity current studies

 May 14, 2017, Shekou Port, Shenzhen.
-R/V "Xiangyanghong No. 9", the mother ship of China's first 7000-m manned submersible "Jiaolong", slowly docked at the terminal after returning from a research cruise in South China Sea (the second leg of the Chinese Ocean voyage 38).
+R/V "Xiangyanghong No. 9," the mother ship of China's first 7000-m manned submersible "Jiaolong," slowly docked at the terminal after returning from a research cruise in the South China Sea (the second leg of the Chinese Ocean voyage 38).
 Among a dozen of scientists who have just successfully completed multiple research dives in “Jiaolong” is professor Jingping Xu, an oceanographer from the Department of Ocean Science and Engineering of the Southern University of Science and Technology (SUSTech).